LukeShortCloud/rootpages/src/commands/package_managers.rst

-   "config-manager --set-disabled", "disable a repository" "config-manager --add-repo <URL>", "add a new repository" "--security --sec-severity=Critical update", "only update packages with critical CVE patches"
+   "config-manager --set-disabled", "disable a repository" "config-manager --add-repo <URL>", "add a new repository" "--security --sec-severity=Critical update", "only update packages with critical CVE patches" "--cacheonly, -C", "use the system cache for queries, do not update the remote metadata information"

 yum
 ~~~